FerretDB/FerretDB/CONTRIBUTING.md

 ## Reporting a bug

 We appreciate reporting a bug to us.
-For us to accurately identify the cause, we encourage you to include a pull request with MongoDB test script.
+To help us accurately identify the cause, we encourage you to include a pull request with test script.
-The test script should be written in [build/legacy-mongo-shell/test.js](build/legacy-mongo-shell/test.js).
+Please write the test script in [build/legacy-mongo-shell/test.js](build/legacy-mongo-shell/test.js).
-An example of how to prepare a test script is found in [build/legacy-mongo-shell/test.example.js](build/legacy-mongo-shell/test.example.js).
+You can find an example of how to prepare a test script in [build/legacy-mongo-shell/test.example.js](build/legacy-mongo-shell/test.example.js).

 Test your script using following steps: